Article

 Image Courtesy of Nikki Cooley, Photographer Rob Elliott.

 In 2004 Nikki Cooley became the first Navajo woman to become a licensed commercial river guide through the Grand Canyon.
 Cooley said, “I didn’t realize what a monumental event that was at the time.
 I was just in love with the river, I felt it was my duty as a Navajo woman to share why we hold the Grand Canyon so significant.
 It’s not just stories in a book—the place is intertwined with our daily lives and prayers.”4 Nikki Cooley eventually walked away from working as a river guide to focus on family and other professional endeavors.
-She said, “It was the lack of respect for native culture and the lack of true meaningful partnerships with tribes that ultimately did me in.”
+She said, “It was the lack of respect for Native culture and the lack of true meaningful partnerships with tribes that ultimately did me in.”
 Cooley has gone on to create resources for river guides and visitors to focus on Indigenous connections to the river.
 She has worked with the Native Voices Program, partnered with The Grand Canyon Trust, and is co-manager for The Institute for Tribal Environmental Professional’s Tribes’ Climate Change Program.
-Cooley said, “I don’t think that it's impossible to keep including Native American Indigenous voices in the scene that they are not just a check off the list. . . [but] actually really including them in a meaningful way, ensuring that there is a diverse group of leadership. . .”
+Cooley said, “I don’t think that it's impossible to keep including Native American Indigenous voices in the sense that they are not just a check off your list. . . [but] actually really including them in a meaningful way, ensuring that there is a diverse group of leadership. . .”
 5

 James Edward Mills in front of the Colorado River